China, India gain upper hand as potash cartel crumbles

 FARMERS GAIN

-Uralkali's focus on volumes will leave Canpotex owners - Potash Corp of Saskatchewan (POT.N), Mosaic Co (MOS.N) and Agrium Inc (AGU.N) - little choice but to follow.
+Uralkali's focus on volumes will leave Canpotex owners - Potash Corp of Saskatchewan, Mosaic Co and Agrium Inc - little choice but to follow.

 The two accounted for almost 70 percent of global potash sales and had no qualms about turning off supply when buyers looked likely to gain the upper hand.